Date Protein Bar Recipe (Soft & Fudgy)

 - As a pre workout energy snack

-- Post workout with coffee or milk
+- After your workout with coffee or milk

-- Afternoon sweet treat
+- As an afternoon sweet treat

-- Meal prep snack for busy days
+- As a meal prep snack for busy days

 More Recipes You May Like